 Generally speaking, you’ll be faced with a decision between a brand new car and one that’s been already used.
 Of course, in practice, there’s a little bit of a sliding scale to consider, here.
 Some used cars have seen more action than others.

 By going for something nearly new, you’ll avoid much of the depreciation that comes with buying a brand new car, but you’ll still get something that’s in good condition.
 By the same token, if you buy from an approved used dealership, you’ll get some of the security that comes with buying a new car straight off the production line.
 We recently traded in our used but in immaculate condition car, for a brand new one that someone had ordered to spec but was no longer in a position to buy, and we got a great deal out of it because the second car market is so in demand at the moment.
+Don’t forget that even if there are budgeting constraints, you can still consider financing for a used car.

 When you’re trying to negotiate a price, it’s important to be firm with the budget.
 In many cases, this means being prepared to walk away if it’s not a good deal.
 For maximum leverage, go to buy the car at a time of day or year when the pressure is on the seller to close the deal – just before the numberplates change being a great example and end of months too when targets need to be met.